tier4/autoware_perception_evaluation/docs/en/perception/field_analyzer.md

 ## (Grid) point Analysis

 This analysis method is utilize all of the object as points.
-At this moment, all of the points are in the same table, but will be separated into grid of tabels in further development.
+At this moment, all of the points are in the same table, but will be separated into grid of tables in further development.

 ### Usage